owensgroup/RXMesh/README.md

 > cd build
 > cmake -DUSE_POLYSCOPE=True ../
 ```
 By default, the parameter is set to True on Windows and False on Linux machines.
 RXMesh implements the necessary functionalities to pass attributes to Polyscope—thanks to its [data adaptors](https://polyscope.run/data_adaptors/).
 However, this needs attributes to be moved to the host first before passing it to Polyscope.
-For more information about Polyscope's different visualization options, please Polyscope's [Surface Mesh documentation](https://polyscope.run/structures/surface_mesh/basics/).
+For more information about Polyscope's different visualization options, please checkout Polyscope's [Surface Mesh documentation](https://polyscope.run/structures/surface_mesh/basics/).

   - Example: [render vertex color](./tests/Polyscope_test/test_polyscope.cu)
     ```cpp